laperex/xvlog-linter/README.md

 ## Known Issues

-- `xvlog` writes a `xvlog.pb` database file and `xvlog.dir/` folder in the working directory each time it runs.
-These can be safely deleted and are excluded via `.gitignore`.
-- On Windows with WSL, set `xvlog.path` to the WSL-accessible path (e.g. `/mnt/c/Xilinx/Vivado/2023.2/bin`) and ensure your terminal profile uses WSL.
 - `xvlog` does not support linting a file in isolation when it has unresolved cross-file dependencies - use `xvlog.linting.includePath` to point at your include directories.

 ## Release Notes